UPPMAX/uppmax4DL/docs/pip.md

 $ tar xfz <tarfile.tar.gz> #if there is a tar file!
 $ mv –a  <file(s)> ~/.local/lib/python<version>/site-packages/

+!!! error

     If problems arise, send an email to support@uppmax.uu.se and we'll help you.